HeritACTProject/HERIcraft_py/README.md

-# HERIcraft
+# HERIcraft_py

-HERIcraft is a Python tool that allows users to create minecraft maps using OpenStreetMap data specifically for Ireland.
+HERIcraft_py is a Python tool that allows users to create minecraft maps using OpenStreetMap data.

 * This tool is developed using the Arnis project by Louis Erbkamm. [https://github.com/louis-e/arnis]